RyanBHuynh/RyanBHuynh.github.io/_posts/2021-7-20-Hash-Tables.md

 ## Parts of a Hash Table
 There are two main components to a hash table:
 1. Hash functions take in a key value and return an array location to store the data.
-2. An array is used to store the data.
+2. An array to store the data.

 A good hash function minimizes the number of collisions by uniformly distributing the hash values.